 Physicians may have access to a 403(b) and 457 retirement accounts.
 These are typically in addition to other retirement accounts.
 They can be a great way to increase your investments and get on track for retirement.

 You can max out these accounts by contributing the full amount each year to build your investments, but there are some disadvantages to them.
 For example, 403(b) accounts can be laced with fees and have an early withdrawal penalty.
-You should always look into the details of the accounts before you invest.
+You should always look into the details of the accounts before you invest or speak to a financial advisor.

 Physician retirement planning changes with student loans